nilesyan/LEF-Simulation/README.md

 # FindPairs.m: Given two points between which effective genomic distance is calculated, this program finds all the LEF pairs that need to be invloved in the calculation.

 # Cal_InvCovM.m: Given all the nodes in the loop configuration, this program returns the inverse of the covariance matrix.

+# PolymerSim.m: The evolution of loop configurations is taken as the input.
+Using Rouse model chain, the polymers with and without loops are simulated.
+MSDs of different beads are then calculated.